craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Rough Lore/Prime Timeline.md

 title: [[The Assault of the Giant Decenters]]
 content:

 The grand adventurer dragon [[Kakurak]] uses his past and current resources to hire an unnamed group of adventuerers to halt the invasion of the Giants.
-His group is initially successful, and become crippled at the loss of their friend.
+His group is initially successful, but become crippled at the loss of their friend.

 After continued raids, the Coalition has [[Emergency Communicae c.
 103AF|a meeting.]]
 A war-council meets in [[Kohnstamm]] to oppose the threat.

-Soon after, the Chosen of Kakurak return to Alaturmen...
+Soon after, the unnamed group returns to Alaturmen.

+After many years, this group would be known as [[The Patron Saints of Kakurak]].
 ```